kripod/juvo/CONTRIBUTING.md

 ### Workflow

-0. Assign related [issues] to yourself.
-1. Clone a fork of the 'main' branch and install all the required dependencies via `pnpm install`.
+1. Clone a fork of the 'main' branch and set up all the required dependencies via `pnpm install`
-2. Make changes to the codebase, running `pnpm dev` to see them in action.
+2. Make changes to the codebase, running `pnpm dev` to see them in action
-3. Open a new pull request, [referencing corresponding issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) if available.
+3. Open a new pull request, [referencing related issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) when available

 ## License